Active development macOS (Apple Silicon) · Linux x64 · Windows x64

 Where do my AI keys live?

 BeardGit doesn't manage keys.
-It drives your local install of claude-code, codex, or opencode, which already have their own auth in your home directory.
-The app spawns the CLI in a fresh worktree and pipes the transcript back — your tokens never touch BeardGit's storage.
+It drives your local install of claude-code, codex, or opencode, which already have their own auth.
+Your tokens never touch BeardGit's storage.

 Why no Electron?

-Electron ships a Chromium runtime per app — ~150 MB of memory before you do anything.
-BeardGit is built on Tauri 2, which uses the OS's native webview (WebKit on macOS, WebView2 on Windows, WebKitGTK on Linux).
-The installer is small and the cold start is fast.
+Electron ships a Chromium runtime per app — ~150 MB before you do anything.
+BeardGit is built on Tauri 2 and uses the OS's native webview.
+Small installer, fast cold start.

 Does it work offline?